 It is very important to spend time teaching your dog how they should act around food.
 A dog that will constantly lunge at any food dropped is not just rude, but potentially could knock someone over and hurt them.
 At Suburban K9 we have a very natural process for teaching dogs to stop stealing food that we call "Claiming" food from your dog.
 Claiming food works extremely well because we use a lot of body language during the exercise, it is how dogs naturally communicate with each other!

 In this video, Matt Covey teaches a dog to ignore lunch meat on the floor.
 Generally speaking, we are ok with dogs eating lunch meat, but as owners, we need to have control over what's going in our dog's mouths!
 When something falls on the ground, your dog eating it quickly can be an inconvenience (if it was dinner) but also can be extremely harmful (pills)!
 Taking the time to teach a dog how to behave around food is well worth the time as it could potentially save their life.

 How do I teach my dog how to behave around food?

 The more well trained your dog is the better.
 If they have a good grasp of heel, basic obedience, and our correction process, then the lesson learned by you claiming food is far easier to instill in your dog.
+This can also be considered a form of Proofing with your Dog!
 In this video, the dog we are working with just recently started training.
 So yes, it is teachable to dogs who are not fully trained yet.
 Claiming space works well as most dogs respond well to body pressure, a combination of body language with eye contact.
 Out of all our techniques, this is one of the fastest for dogs to grasp and see real changes in behavior!